Updated: July 27, 2021

 For settlement agents, this means that closing on a property doesn’t require all the parties to be in the same room.
-While notaries are required to be present, signers may be located anywhere with most RON laws.
+While notaries are required to be located in the state where they are commissioned as a RON, signers may be located anywhere with most RON laws.

 Electronic Notarization vs. Remote Notarization

-The Uniform Electronic Transactions Act (UETA) made it possible to use electronic signatures and storage of financial documents in digital formats in lieu of a traditional wet signature on paper.
+The Uniform Electronic Transactions Act (UETA) made it possible to use electronic signatures and storage of financial documents in digital formats in place of a traditional wet signature on paper.
 This was the first step in making eClosing and eRecording a reality.
-Other state and federal laws including the “full faith and credit” clause of the US Constitution, the federal ESIGN Act, and other state statutes act as the legal structure supporting electronic notarization.
+Other state and federal laws, including the “full faith and credit” clause of the US Constitution, the federal ESIGN Act, and other state statutes, act as the legal structure supporting electronic notarization.

-All together these laws establish two key principles: 1.
+Altogether, these laws establish two key principles: 1.
 Notaries are authorized to electronically notarize documents with eSignatures completed in the presence of the notary (not remotely) 2.
-When performed in compliance with the laws of one state, a notarial act executed in that state will be recognized as valid in another state, even if those states have conflicting rules and regulations on the process.
+When performed in compliance with one state’s laws, a notarial act executed in that state will be recognized as valid in another state, even if those states have conflicting rules and regulations on the process.